zerasul/mdbook_en/3Architecture/architecture.md

 * 1 Window background .
 * 1 Sprite background .

-The Scroll planes (A and B) were based on Tiles (8x8 pixel images) that allowed to form different images from these small pieces.
+The Scroll planes (A and B) were based on Tiles (8x8 pixel images) that allowed them to form different images from these small pieces.
 Usually based on a TileMap, with a size up to 1024x256.

 The VDP, also had support for Sprites, being able to store up to 80 sprites, having 20 sprites per line, with 16 colors per sprite, having a maximum size of 1280 Tiles (combining different Sprites), combining Sprites of 16 different sizes.

 The VDP could display up to 512 colors, showing 61-64 colors per screen.
 Although it could be expanded using shading or highlighting techniques (Shadowing / Highlighting) up to 1536 in total; with 16 colors (4 bit) per pixel.
 In addition to being stored in 4 palettes of 16 colors.

-As for memory, the VDP had at its disposal 64KB of video RAM, which allowed to store a lot of tiles (taking into account that it is connected by a 16 bit bus to the ROM and with the ability to use the DMA).
+As for memory, the VDP had at its disposal 64KB of video RAM, which allowed it to store a lot of tiles (taking into account that it is connected by a 16 bit bus to the ROM and with the ability to use the DMA).
 The memory was divided into:

 * 2KB a 8KB for Background A.
 * 2Kb a 8KB for Background B.